phalcon/documentation/docs/application-micro.md

 }
 ```

-**Response Middleware**
+##### Response

 This middleware is responsible for manipulating our response and sending it back to the caller as a JSON string.
 Therefore, we need to attach it to the `after` event of our Micro application.

 !!! warning "NOTE"

-    We are going to be using the `call` method for this middleware, since we have nearly executed the whole request cycle.
+    We are using the `call` method for this middleware since we have nearly executed the whole request cycle.

 ```php
 <?php